-- 9.1.
-The Chief Constable and the Chief Executive will agree and recommend a risk strategy and risk appetite on an annual basis to the Audit and Risk Assurance Committee for recommendation to the Authority.
+9.1 The Chief Constable and the Chief Executive will agree and recommend a risk strategy and risk appetite on an annual basis to the Audit and Risk Assurance Committee for recommendation to the Authority.
 A Joint Risk Register which identifies evaluates and describes mitigation and management measures in relation to all the key internal and external strategic risks to the Authority and Force listed will be maintained.
-Operational risk registers should also be maintained with structures in place for risks to escalate and de-escalate throughout the risk hierarchy. - 9.2.
-The Joint Risk Register will be reported and debated quarterly at the Audit and Risk Assurance Committee before going to the Full Authority where any significant matters will be raised and debated and the registers approved.
-Internal Audit will separately advise the Chief Executive and Chief Constable as Accounting Officers and the Audit and Risk Assurance Committee of their opinion on the accuracy and sufficiency of the registers and the efficacy of the proposed mitigation and management measures. - 9.3.
-An escalation mechanism for remitting governmental risks to the DfT is included in the Framework Document.
+Operational risk registers should also be maintained with structures in place for risks to escalate and de-escalate throughout the risk hierarchy.

+9.2 The Strategic Risk Register will be reported and discussed quarterly at the Audit Committee before any significant matters and recommendations are taken to the Full Authority.
+Once a year, the Authority will review the full risk register, risk appetite and organisation-wide risk documents then delegate these to ARAC for approval.
+Internal Audit will separately advise the Chief Executive and Chief Constable as Accounting Officers and the Audit and Risk Assurance Committee of their opinion on the accuracy and sufficiency of the registers and the efficacy of the proposed mitigation and management measures.